sharktacos/OpenColorIO-configs/docs/Resolve.md

 ![pic](img/Resolve10.png)

-ACES instead works in a *scene-referred* workflow, meaning film footage is input using the mathematical transform provided by the camera maufacturer to read in the raw footage.
+ACES instead works in a *scene-referred* workflow, meaning film footage is input using the mathematical transform provided by the camera manufacturer to read in the raw footage.
 Here's that same RED footage in ACES.
 This is the starting point that the colorist then begins with, allowing them to focus on the artistic look of the film, beginning with a digital image that has been digitally “developed” according to the exact mathematical specifications of each particular camera manufacturer.

 ![pic](img/Resolve11.png)